bailearay/cuddly-doodle/README.md

-This application is made with React, applying knowledge from html ad css.
+This application is made with React, applying knowledge from html and css.

 # Getting Started with Create React App